Code-the-Dream-School/node-essentials/assignments/assignment11-extras.md

 Your assignment is to complete the final project and to prepare your final presentation.
 If you have completed all assignments through assignment 10, you have completed a final project, except that we'd like you to do something extra if time permits.
 The lesson contains some ideas for what you could do, or you may come up with a different idea.
 You should only make changes to the back end, so that you are not distracted by React code.

 Make your changes to an assignment11 branch of your node-homework repository.
+Do a complete test.
+If you are adding or modifying APIs, test them.
+If you are enabling Swagger, make sure that you can see the Swagger user interface.

+**Important** Create a file in node-homework called project-summary.txt.
+Include the URL of your deployed service on Render.com.
+We hope that you do add some extra function.
+If you do add extra function, describe what you added.
+In particular, if you add or modify any REST APIs, document the new or modified APIS, with enough information that your reviewer can try them out: the path, the method, the query parameters if any, and the body if any.

 ## **Submit Your Assignment on GitHub**